B-rrrrrr/obsidian_notes/2 Source Material/Novels/Ulysses.md

 **Page 496:**
 > Exuberant female.
 Enourmously I desiderate your domination.
 I am exhausted, abandoned, no more young.

+Bloom feels like he is a failure, that everything he’s done is terrible and therefore he requires punishment in order to feel something.
+He wants to be dominated to feel like he’s been put in his place.
+He is tired of acting like he’s fine.
+Perhaps this is why BDSM exists and why it happens behind closed doors, by letting one let their subconscious be truly happy while letting no one know.

 **Page 503:**
 > The sins of your past are rising against you.
 Many.
 Hundreds.